Ride the WAVE to The Kiwanis Thrift Sale!!!

 Welcome to our Club and Foundation.
 We are 150 members and over 70 volunteers from the Washtenaw County area, dedicated to serving the children of our community.

 The Kiwanis Club has been in Ann Arbor since May of 1921.
-In recent years we have supported well over 100 area agencies from the proceeds of the Thrift Sale held every Saturday (except holiday weekends) at Kiwanis Activity Center at 200 S. First St, and at Kiwanis Center West (KCW) at 102 N. Staebler Rd., at the northeast corner of Jackson Rd., one mile west of Zeeb, across from Menards.
+In recent years we have supported well over 100 area agencies from the proceeds of the Thrift Sale held every Saturday (except holiday weekends) at Kiwanis Center Downtown (KCD) at 200 S. First St, and at Kiwanis Center West (KCW) at 102 N. Staebler Rd., at the northeast corner of Jackson Rd., one mile west of Zeeb, across from Menards.

 Kiwanis is a global organization of volunteers, dedicated to changing the world, one child and one community at a time.
 The Ann Arbor Kiwanis Thrift Sale is staffed by unpaid Kiwanis members and volunteers.
 The Kiwanis Club of Ann Arbor Foundation is a non-profit 501(c)(3) corporation, and donations to the Thrift Sale and Foundation are generally tax deductible – check with your tax advisor.

 Proceeds from the Thrift Sale fund a wide variety of charities and social agencies in Ann Arbor and Washtenaw County.
-In fiscal year 2011-2012, the Foundation contributed over $240,000 in cash and goods to help nearly 25,000 people.
+Since 1921 over $6,000,000 has been contributed to service agencies that help children and families.
+For more information, click below:

 The Kiwanis Club of Ann Arbor was organized on May 13, 1921, and was chartered on June 13, 1921, with 60 charter members.
 In 1922, the club began working with the University of Michigan Hospital to provide recreation and education for children staying there.
 In 1934, the work was adopted as a Michigan District project and named for Forney W. Clement, a former Kiwanis District Secretary and member of our club.
 The project was extended to the Mary Free Bed Hospital in Grand Rapids in 1961, to Northern Michigan Hospitals, Inc. in Petoskey in 1977, and to Children’s Hospital of Michigan in Detroit in the 1980s.
 Our club members contribute monthly to the Mott Pot, whose contents are donated to the children’s education program at the U-M’s C.S.
 Mott Children’s Hospital.